 Summer camp is powerful - it has the ability to develop character and change lives in important ways.
 Now more than ever, children need the life skills, experiences, and time in nature that camp provides.
 We believe camp is for everyone!
-The DCWC Campership Program gives children from underserved communities the life-changing experience of summer camp.
-Thanks to our donors, in 2023 we provided 5 campers full or partial camperships.
-Our goal for 2024 is to double the number of camperships.
+The DCWC Campership Program, which began in 2023, gives children from underserved communities the life-changing experience of summer camp.
+Thanks to our generous donors we have provided 12 campers with full or partial scholarships to attend DCWC, and our goal is for them to continue attending camp through our Campership Program.
+And in 2025 we plan to double the number of campers in the DCWC Campership Program.

 Your tax-deductible donation to the DCWC Campership Program will help send deserving children to Deer Crossing Wilderness Camp.
-If you are able to donate, please indicate the amount below.
 We greatly appreciate any level of support!